afan-gf/afan-gf.github.io/LLM_Agent_Research_Collection.md

-This page contains a collection of research papers and frameworks on Large Language Model (LLM) agents.
+This page contains a collection of *research papers* and *frameworks* on *Large Language Model (LLM) agents*.
 LLM agent is a very challenging and meaningful research field.
 I‘m looking to build intelligent LLM agents to collaborate with us in work and life.
-This collection of research on LLM agents covers topics ranging from agent architecture and surveys to agent self-evolution and thinking, tool usage, grounding, multi-agent collaboration, agent memory mechanisms, benchmarking, and security.
-It also includes representative frameworks and applications.
+This collection of research on LLM agents covers topics ranging from *agent architecture* and *surveys* to agent *self-evolution* and *thinking*, *tool usage*, grounding, *multi-agent collaboration*, agent *memory* mechanisms, *benchmarking*, and *security*.
+It also includes representative *frameworks and applications*.
 I hope this collection will help you develop a comprehensive perspective on LLM research and practice.

 # Table of Contents